-B3.1 CLINICAL PROGRAM DIRECTOR

-- B3.1.1 The Clinical Program Director shall be a physician appropriately licensed to practice medicine in the jurisdiction in which the Clinical Program is located and shall have achieved specialist certification in one (1) or more of the following specialties: Hematology, Medical Oncology, Immunology, Pediatric Hematology/Oncology, or the applicable therapeutic disease area and demonstrated experience in cellular therapy.
-A physician trained prior to requirements for specialty training may serve as the Clinical Program Director if they have documented experience in the applicable therapeutic disease area extending over ten (10) years. - B3.1.1.1 The Clinical Program Director shall have a minimum of two (2) years of experience as an attending physician responsible for the direct clinical management of patients in the applicable therapeutic disease area throughout the continuum of care. - B3.1.2 The Clinical Program Director shall be responsible for administrative and clinical operations, including compliance with these Standards and Applicable Law. - B3.1.3 The Clinical Program Director shall be responsible for all elements of the design of the Clinical Program including quality management, the selection and care of recipients and donors, and cell collection and processing, whether internal or contracted services.
+- B3.1 CLINICAL PROGRAM DIRECTOR - B3.1.1 The Clinical Program Director shall be a physician appropriately licensed to practice medicine in the jurisdiction in which the Clinical Program is located and shall have achieved specialist certification in one (1) or more of the following specialties: Hematology, Medical Oncology, Immunology, Pediatric Hematology/Oncology.
+For IEC programs, special certification is required in the applicable disease area specialty.
+A physician trained prior to requirements for specialty training may serve as the Clinical Program Director if they have documented experience in the field of HPC transplantation extending over ten (10) years. - B3.1.1.1 The Clinical Program Director shall have a minimum of two (2) years of experience as an attending physician responsible for the direct clinical management of HPC transplant patients throughout the continuum of care.

-- B3.1.4 The Clinical Program Director shall have oversight of the medical care provided by all members of the Clinical Program. - B3.1.4.1 The Clinical Program Director shall be responsible for verifying competency of members of the Clinical Program annually. - B3.1.5 The Clinical Program Director shall participate annually in a minimum of ten (1¢) hours of educational activities related to cellular therapy.
+- B3.1.2 The Clinical Program Director shall be responsible for administrative and clinical operations, including compliance with these Standards and Applicable Law. - B3.1.3 The Clinical Program Director shall be responsible for all elements of the design of the Clinical Program including quality management, the selection and care of recipients and donors, and cell collection and processing, whether internal or contracted services. - B3.1.4 The Clinical Program Director shall have oversight of the medical care provided by all members of the Clinical Program. - B3.1.4.1 The Clinical Program Director shall be responsible for verifying competency of members of the Clinical Program annually. - B3.1.5 The Clinical Program Director shall participate in a minimum of ten (10) hours of educational activities related to HPC transplantation and other cellular therapies annually.